The Inheritance Cycle: Setting

-The series is set on the mythical continent of Alagaësia.
-Its name was invented by the author, although other place names in the series are drawn from real-world examples.
+The series is set on the continent of Alagaësia on the mythical world of Elëa.
+Their names were invented by the author, although other place names in the series are drawn from real-world examples.

 Geography

 The Beor Mountains are a vast and incredibly tall mountain range in the southeast of Alagaësia.
 Within this area is the Az Ragni (The River) and Beartooth River, as well as multiple dwarf cities.
 The city of Tronjheim is located inside the hollow mountain Farthen Dûr.
 Northwest of Farthen Dûr is Tarnag, the home of Celbedeil, a great dwarven temple, and Dûrgrimstnz Quan and Ragni Hefthyn.

 Du Weldenvarden (The Guarding Forest) is a dense forest which covers the north of Alagaësia.
 The elves live in Du Weldenvarden, and their cities of Ceris and Ellesméra (named after Ellesmere Island) are located within the forest, as well as other cities, the Gaena River, and Lake Ardwen.

 The Empire covers the west of Alagaësia and is the area under the control of King Galbatorix.
 The area is populated by humans living in cities and towns including Aroughs, Belatona, Bullridge, Carvahall, Ceunon, Daret, Dras-Leona, Eastcroft, Feinster, Furnost, Gil'ead, Kuasta, Melian, Narda, Therinsford, Teirm, Urû'baen, and Yazuac.
 The Empire is split by an untamed mountain range known as The Spine.
 One peak, named Utgard (from the Norse language), contains the Rider's sanctuary where Vrael died.
 The Palancar Valley, a major valley of The Spine, is the location of Eragon's hometown Carvahall and Therinsford and is thus where the Inheritance Cycle begins.
 It was named for the artist John Jude Palencar before he was chosen as the series' cover artist.
 Helgrind is a large black bare rock mountain known as the Gates of Death, near Dras-Leona.
 It is where the Ra'zac live.

 South of The Empire is the country of Surda which seceded from The Empire while Galbatorix was learning to use the dragons' Eldunari.
 Surda is home to the cities of Aberon, Cithrí, Dauth, Lithgow, Petrøvya, and Reavstone.

 The Hadarac Desert is a giant desert which covers the middle of Alagaësia.

 Northwest of the mainland lies the island of Vroengard, containing the city of Doru Araeba.
 This used to be the home of the Riders before they fell.
-Now, it is inhabited by strange creatures - later named by Eragon - and is almost completely abandoned except for a few strange people that Eragon saw.
+Now, it is inhabited by strange creatures—later named by Eragon—and is almost completely abandoned except for a few strange people that Eragon saw.